-Season: mid-June to December (mid-June to Februrary lower); rafts? no (except bottom bit); Highlights: creeky upper canyon; Crux Move: remembering your safety gear
+Season: mid-June to December (mid-June to Februrary lower); rafts? no (except Between Canyons and Bottom); Highlights: creeky upper canyon; Crux Move: remembering your safety gear

 Water Quality: good; Water Temperature: cold